Aroostook Flyer

 By: Adam Burns

-This was certainly the case with the Bangor & Aroostook, a relatively small system serving Northern Maine (which it proudly proclaimed as its official logo).
+This was certainly the case in regards to the Bangor & Aroostook, a relatively small system which served Northern Maine.
+The company proudly proclaimed this as its official logo, "Serving Northern Maine."

-The BAR offered two trains with lightweight equipment, a dayliner known as the Aroostook Flyer and the overnight Potatoland Special
+The railroad even entered the streamlined fray by fielding two trains with lightweight equipment, a dayliner known as the Aroostook Flyer and the overnight Potatoland Special

-While they carried only short consists, the services were first class (nothing short of impressive considering the BAR's size and region it served).
+While they carried only short consists, the services were first class- nothing short of impressive considering the BAR's size.
+The trains' success was sadly shortlived, however.
 As ridership waned the railroad canceled both in the early 1960s.

 Bangor & Aroostook E7A #10 with the "Aroostook Flyer" (Bangor - Van Buren, Maine), circa 1955.